i5hi/helpers/vault.md

 Enable the root path msec/ and declare it to be of type *kv*

+*Note: it is easier to manage paths by using the application name as the root path, and name sub-paths to define an application specific secret*

 ```
 $ vault secrets enable -path=msec/ kv
 ```